Noirvember 2020: Seven lesser-known film noirs.

 I Wake Up Screaming (1941)

 The first film noir made by 20th Century Fox has a title more befitting of slasher horror.
-And was originally titled Hot Spot, it having been adapted from Steve Fisher’s novel of the same name.
-However, shortly after release, the title was changed due to a tie-in with Photoplay magazine, where I Wake Up Screaming was deemed more dramatic.
+It was initially titled Hot Spot, having been adapted from Steve Fisher’s novel of the same name.
+However, the title was changed shortly after release due to a tie-in with Photoplay magazine, and I Wake Up Screaming was deemed more dramatic.

 The film opens with the police simultaneously interrogating Frankie Christopher (Victor Mature) and Jill Lynn (Betty Grable) in connection with the murder of Jill’s sister, Vicky Lynn (Carole Landis).
 With their recollection of the events rendered in flashback form.
-Frankie is a promoter, who helped Vicky rise to fame; only to find her murdered the day before she would have gone to Hollywood.
-His close relationship to Vicky ensuring his place as the prime suspect.
-With police officer Ed Cornell (Laird Cregar) obsessively working to prove his guilt.
-But Jill believes in his innocence, and together they start their own search for Vicky’s killer.
+Frankie is a promoter who helped Vicky rise to fame, only to find her murdered the day before she arrived in Hollywood, his close relationship with Vicky cementing his place as the prime suspect.
+Here police officer Ed Cornell (Laird Cregar) obsessively works to prove his guilt, but Jill believes in his innocence, and together they start their search for Vicky’s killer.

 As a whodunit murder mystery, I Wake Up Screaming is interesting, although nothing we haven’t seen before.
-However, it is the motive that takes the film into the real dark depths of film noir, as everything falls into place just as the credits roll.
-The resulting picture much darker in tone than its contemporary The Maltese Falcon.
-With the film’s psychological themes of obsession accompanied by some genuinely atmospheric imagery; foreshadowing many of the noir films that followed.
+However, the motive takes the film into the dark depths of film noir, as everything falls into place just as the credits roll.
+The resulting picture is much darker in tone than its contemporary, The Maltese Falcon.
+Here the film’s psychological themes of obsession are accompanied by some genuinely atmospheric imagery, foreshadowing many of the noir films that followed.